 We all work with computers and monitors.
 So, how often do you replace your computer?

 Does your spouse use your computer?
 If so, they would need a separate one so you can keep your dedicated one.
 Or how about a bigger monitor?

 I often host group training virtually for my bookkeeping products, so I have no problem justifying a really large TV to which I can hook up my laptop.
 These are just some examples of the purchases you can claim as an expense for your business.

-Your your online business there are so many small purchases you may not think of as claimable expenses, such as:
+There are so many small purchases you may not think of as claimable expenses in your online business, such as: